Warsaw to London for just £60 with Flixbus

 At the border between Poland and Germany, you will have your documents checked.
 The German Border Police board the bus.

-We lost 45 minutes here because two Ukrainians didn't have the correct documents and were after a long time, taken off.
+We lost 45 minutes here because two Ukrainians didn’t have the correct documents.

 So, make sure you have enough water and snacks to sustain you for 21 hours until you reach the ferry in Calais.

-The air con is set to COLD, so take your jacket and a scarf and a hat.
+The air con is set to COLD, so make sure you have your jacket and a hat with you.

 And then near Gent, we got stuck in traffic, so we missed the 14.30 ferry and got rescheduled for the 16.30 instead.